MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

     `:hover` is a **pseudo-class**.
 Use pseudo-classes for style elements that may enter special states.
 For example, the `a:hover` style only takes effect when you're hovering over an `<a>` element.

-1. Choose between the brackets to add a new declaration.
+1. Select the empty area between the brackets to add a new declaration.

 1. Type `background-color` for the declaration name and select `Enter`.

     :::image type="complex" source="../media/beginners-css-rule3.msft.png" alt-text="Type background-color" lightbox="../media/beginners-css-rule3.msft.png":::